 How should I take K-Dur?

 Take K-Dur exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Take K-Dur with a full glass of water.
 Take the medicine with food or just after a meal.